A Figure in Hiding: Plot summary (revised edition)

 While leaving the baseball field the Hardy boys are approached by a blind peddler with a warning for their father Fenton Hardy.
-Then the boys take their boat, the Sleuth out on Barmet Bay for a ride and to watch the testing of a new hydrofoil boat named the Sea Spook.
-While admiring the new boat they almost have a collision with it, allowing them a reason to board the boat where they find a glass eye, presumably belonging to Mr. Lambert who was test driving the boat when the near collision happened.
-When the boys try to track down Mr. Lambert he goes missing and Bill Braxton, the owner of the Sea Spook is attacked at his boathouse and the Spook is searched.
-Meanwhile, Fenton Hardy examines the warning from Henry Zatta, the blind peddler (who is really only just blind in one eye but is pretending to be blind because he is undercover), and declares that it must be warning them to keep away from the Goggler Gang.
-They then realize that Mr. Lambert is actually a hoodlum named Spotty Lemuel.
+Then the boys take their boat, the Sleuth, out on Barmet Bay for a ride and to watch the testing of a new hydrofoil boat named the Sea Spook.
+While admiring the new boat they almost collide with it, allowing them a reason to board the boat where they find a glass eye, presumably belonging to a Mr. Lambert, who was test driving the boat when the near collision happened.
+When the boys try to track down Mr. Lambert he goes missing and Bill Braxton, the owner of the Sea Spook, is attacked at his boathouse and the Sea Spook is ransacked, apparently to recover the glass eye.
+Meanwhile, Fenton Hardy examines the warning from Henry Zatta, the blind peddler (who is really only just blind in one eye but pretending to be blind because he is undercover), and declares that it must be a warning to keep away from the Goggler Gang.
+Mr. Hardy realizes "Mr. Lambert" is actually a hoodlum named Spotty Lemuel.

-Their discussion is interrupted by an old man at the door named Zachary Mudge who is staying at Doc Grafton's Health Farm, a luxurious resort overlooking Barmet Bay.
-Mr. Mudge tells them that he would like to purchase the Sea Spook.
-The boys decide to go to pick up their girlfriends Callie and Iola from a movie at the Bijou but as they arrive they see a man wearing the disguise of the Goggler Gang running away with the cashbox.
-They catch the man but he escapes before the police arrive.
-Later, the boys travel up the river in the ‘’sleuth’’ to speak to Mrs. Lunberry, the owner of a Jeweled Siva which was recently stolen, on behalf of their father who is going to take on the case.
-Upon returning they are summoned to Doc Grafton’s Health Farm by their chum Chet Morton, who has taken summer employment there.
-During the course of their travels they keep seeing suspicious vehicles, specifically brand new greenTorpedo sedans.
-When they get to the health farm Chet tells them that he has learned that someone is going to kidnap them and leaves them in suspense until Callie and Iola arrive and Chet says that they are kidnapping them to go to a beach party.
+The Hardys receive a visit from wealthy investor Zachary Mudge, currently staying at the nearby Doc Grafton's Health Farm.
+Mr. Mudge wants to purchase the Sea Spook.
+The boys visit a local movie theater, but just as they arrive they see a man wearing the disguise of the Goggler Gang running away with the cashbox.
+They catch the man, but he escapes before the police arrive.
+Later, the boys travel upriver in the Sleuth to speak to Mrs. Lunberry, who has lost a valuable Indian artifact, the Jeweled Siva, stolen at a New York dealer's shop, and are followed by someone who draws an "evil eye" image on her home.
+They then visit Doc Grafton’s Health Farm, where their chum Chet Morton has taken a job.
+They keep seeing suspicious vehicles, including a green Torpedo V-8 sedan.
 The clue about the green Torpedo leads them to Izmir Motors, owned by Malcolm Izmir.
-The boys try to get to the door of Mr. Izmir’s house but are attacked by his guard dogs and have to climb a tree to escape.
-The butler finally comes outside and calls the dog and the Hardys get to talk to Malcolm Izmir, who says he has been receiving threatening notes.
-Upon returning home they find their house has been burglarized and their father's safe blown open and Aunt Gertude tied and gagged with a note that calls her a blabbermouth.
+On the property of Mr. Izmir’s house, the Hardys are treed by dangerous Doberman Pinschers, but a butler calls the dogs off and lets the Hardys in to talk to Mr. Izmir, who has been receiving threatening notes and plans a boat trip to calm his nerves.
+At home they find their house burglarized and their father's safe damaged, and their Aunt Gertude tied up and gagged.